konnork/Taskability/README.md

 # Weight Tracker
-Showcase iOS app for tracking weight loss progress.
+Showcase iOS/Watch/OSX app for tracking weight loss progress.

 ### Why Weight Tracker?
 This whole project is to showcase my iOS Development abilities.
 Obviously, the app is not a novel idea, and it was not meant to be.
 Weight Tracker is a simple app - I want the focus to be on the implementation.